 This will be the last chart you’ll need, we promise!
 This will include net cash flow, investing and financing, and cash at the end of the period over three years.

 Writing a business plan can definitely feel like a lot, we know!
 But it is important to remember to be thorough, do your research, and include all the information in order to secure a loan.
 There are tons of resources and examples out there, and use this guide as an outline to help you get started.

 Additional Resources for Writing a Salon Business Plan

 - 11 Sample Business Plans to Help You Write Your Own (Hubspot)

-- Hair and Beauty Salon Business Plan example (BPlans)
+- [Template] Hair and Beauty Salon Business Plan (BPlans)

 - Write Your Business Plan from U.S. Small Business Association

-- A Financial Planning Guide for Hair Salons from Timely
+- A Financial Planning Guide for Hair Salons (Timely)

-- The Best Online Tax Resources for 2021 from Schedulicity
+- The Best Online Tax Resources for 2022

 - For writing your business plan (and all future writing): Grammarly.
 Use this to make sure your salon business plan reads perfectly.